Thai Turkey Meatballs

 Instructions

-• In a large bowl, mix tigether ground turkey, almond flour, curry powder, garlic powder, pepper, salt, red curry paste and dried basil.
+• In a large bowl, mix together ground turkey, egg, almond flour, curry powder, garlic powder, salt, pepper, red curry paste, and basil.

-• Add curry paste and let cook for 1 minute or so before adding the coconut milk.
-Shake the can before pouring it in to combine the fat and liquid parts.
+• Stir in curry paste and cook for 1 minute or so before adding the coconut milk.
+Shake the can of coconut milk before pouring it in to combine the fat and liquid parts.

-• Add salt and pepper then let simmer for a few minutes to thicken.
-Once the meatballs are cooked through, add them to the pan and toss to coat meatballs with sauce.
+• Add salt and pepper then allow the mixture to simmer for a few minutes to thicken.
+When the meatballs are cooked through, add them to the pan and toss to coat with sauce.

 Nutrition